 Alright, friend, the ingredients are simple yet they pack a flavor punch.
 This isn’t a dip one might call exceptional in the nutrition category, but it’s exceptional in the soul-filling goodness category.
 Let’s not forget that life is about balance!

 Here’s what you’ll need for this layer dip:

-- Sun-Dried Tomatoes: for this recipe I like to use sun-dried tomatoes that are packed in olive oil.
-They often include herbs which gives the dip more flavor.
+- Sun-Dried Tomatoes: for this recipe, I like to use sun-dried tomatoes that are packed in olive oil.
+They often include herbs that give the dip more flavor.
 However, the pouch of dried tomatoes will work, too.
 If you are shopping at a higher-end grocery store, they sometimes have their own sun-dried tomatoes…and those are fresh and delicious!